snandiDS/prokseq-deprecated/README.md

 	---------------		-------
 	FastQC 		:	Quality check
 	Bowtie 		: 	Aligning the reads
-	Pypy 		: 	For speed and memory usage we sometime uses pypy an alternative implementation
+	Pypy 		: 	For speed and memory usage we sometimes uses pypy an alternative implementation
 				of python 3.6
 	featureCounts
-	from subread	: 	Counting reads to genomic features such as genes, exons, promoters and genomic bins.
+	from subread	: 	Counting reads to genomic features such as genes, exons, promoters, and genomic bins.
 	AfterQc		: 	Automatic filtering trimming of the fastq sequences.
 	Samtools	:	For post-processing of the SAM and BAM